theothernt/AerialViews/README.md

 <br/>

-This is a modified (forked) version which features the following changes...
+This is a forked and modified version which features the following changes...

 - Great performance and support for older Android TVs (eg. 2015/ATV1 platform)

 - Supports *only* the latest Apple video feed (it contains nearly all previous videos too!)

 - Ability to play Apple **or any other videos** stored locally

+- Ability to play videos from a local network share (ie. Samba/SMB)

 - HDR support (HDR10, Dolby Vision tested)